 By Township Canada

-Introducing the Energy Bundle — AER Wells with Lifecycle, Pipelines, Facilities, and Treaty Boundaries on the DLS Grid
+Introducing the Energy Bundle - AER Wells with Lifecycle, Pipelines, and Facilities on the DLS Grid

-A new Business add-on that puts the full Alberta energy data stack on one map: 672K wells with orphan/abandoned flags, the AER pipeline network, 8-category facilities, and treaty boundaries.
+A new $50/mo add-on (stacks on Pro or Business) that puts the Alberta energy data stack on one map: AER wells with orphan/abandoned flags, the AER pipeline network, and 8-category facilities.

 A pipeline integrity analyst in Calgary opens five tools to plan a single inspection campaign: the AER GeoView portal for licensed pipeline segments, the AER ST37 directives portal for the wells the line connects, the Orphan Well Association inventory for closure-funded sites, the Petrinex facility lookup for batteries and gas plants, and an internal GIS to overlay treaty geography.
 Each tool returns part of the picture; the operator stitches the rest manually.